82nd Airborne Division

+Formation

 The 82nd Division was first constituted during World War I on 5 August 1917 as an infantry division in the National Army.
 It was organized and formally activated on 25 August 1917 at Camp Gordon, Georgia.
-The division consisted entirely of newly conscripted soldiers.
-The original enlisted men assigned to the division came from Alabama, Georgia, and Tennessee, but during October 1917, a large number were transferred to fill shortages in Regular Army and National Guard units preparing to move overseas, and replacements for them were received mostly from New England and the Mid-Atlantic states.
-The citizens of Atlanta held a contest to give a nickname to the new division, and in April 1918, Major General Eben Swift, the commanding general, chose "All American" to reflect the unique composition of the 82nd—it had soldiers from all 48 states.
+At the time, the division consisted entirely of newly conscripted soldiers.
+Original enlisted men assigned to the division came from Alabama, Georgia, and Tennessee, but during October 1917, nearly all of them were transferred to fill shortages in National Guard and National Army units, principally the 30th, 31st, and 81st Divisions, which were training at other camps in the Southern United States.
+Replacements for them were received mostly from Camp Devens, Massachusetts, Camp Dix, New Jersey, Camps Lee and Meade, Virginia, and Camp Upton, New York, the men hailing from New England and the Mid-Atlantic states.
+In the spring, 5,000 more replacements for transfers made over the winter were assigned from Fort Devens, Camp Gordon, Camp Upton, Camp Dodge, Iowa, and Camp Travis, Texas, along with a contingent of men from Alabama, Georgia, and Tennessee.

+The citizens of Atlanta held a contest to give a nickname to the new division, and in April 1918, Major General Eben Swift, the commanding general, chose "All American" to reflect the unique composition of the 82nd—it had soldiers from all 48 states in the Union.
 The bulk of the division was two infantry brigades, each commanding two regiments.
 The 163rd Brigade commanded the 325th Infantry Regiment and the 326th Infantry Regiment along with the 320th Machine Gun Battalion.
 The 164th Brigade commanded the 327th Infantry Regiment and the 328th Infantry Regiment and the 321st Machine Gun Battalion.
 Also in the division were the 157th Field Artillery Brigade, composed of the 319th, 320th and 321st Field Artillery Regiments and the 307th Trench Mortar Battery; a divisional troops contingent, and a division train.
 The division sailed to Europe in May 1918 to join the American Expeditionary Forces (AEF), commanded by General John Pershing, on the Western Front.
+The 82nd Airborne Division was the first of five airborne divisions (11th, 13th, 17th, 82nd and 101st) to be formed in the United States during World War II, and was officially activated on 15 August 1942 at Fort Bragg in North Carolina, under the command of Major General Bradley with the classification of an airborne division.

+Shoulder sleeve and insignia

+The division's square insignia, is identifiable by an arched red banner embroidered with the letters "AA" (standing for "All American") behind a shade of blue.
+It serves as the service colors of the United States Army, with red representing artillery and blue for infantry.
+A white on blue "Airborne" tab is worn above the insignia.
+"All American" is the nickname given to the division when it was first formed at Camp Gordon, Georgia, in 1917, submitted by Vivienne Goodwyn.
+The insignia was approved in 1918 during World War I.